munen/zhaw-weng-shop-api/resources/docs/docs.md

 ### Managing Your Middleware

-Request middleware functions are located under the `zhaw_weng_api.middleware` namespace.
+Request middleware functions are located under the `zhaw_weng_shop_api.middleware` namespace.

 This namespace is reserved for any custom middleware for the application.
 Some default middleware is already defined here.
 The middleware is assembled in the `wrap-base` function.